FlavScents AInsights Entry for (E)-beta-damascone (CAS: 23726-91-2)

 5. Use in Fragrances

-In the fragrance industry, (E)-beta-damascone is used across various fragrance families, including floral, fruity, and chypre.
-It acts as a top note, providing freshness and complexity.
-Typical concentration ranges in perfumes are from 0.01% to 0.1%, depending on the desired intensity.
-Its volatility allows it to contribute significantly to the initial impression of a fragrance.
+In perfumery, (E)-beta-damascone is a versatile ingredient used across various fragrance families, including floral, fruity, and chypre.
+It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance composition.
+Typical concentration ranges from 0.01% to 0.1% in the final product, depending on the desired intensity and character.
+Its volatility is moderate, allowing it to provide a lasting scent without being too fleeting.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts